Make decorating your new patio home at a senior living community an opportunity to create a home that reflects who you are and how you want to live.

 A patio home is a small, single-family home that may be attached or detached to another patio home.
 It typically has its own private yard with a patio.

 Patio homes are often developed together in a neighborhood where residents can share services.
-For example, at Twin Towers Senior Living Community in Cincinnati, the community includes two stand-alone patio home neighborhoods where homeowners gain the services of the senior living community, such as lawn care, home maintenance, the fitness center, dining, etc.
+For example, at Twin Towers senior living community, the community includes two stand-alone patio home neighborhoods where homeowners gain the services of the senior living community, such as lawn care, home maintenance, the fitness center, dining, etc.

 Patio homes differ from a condominium in that condos rarely have a private lot/backyard and usually have multiple units attached, such as on both sides and above.

 Now, let’s move on to the decorating fun!

 5 Decorating Tips for Patio Homes in a Senior Living Community

 - Keep clutter off the floor.
 Less clutter on the floor makes the room feel calmer and more open.
 It also reduces risks of tripping and falling.
 Find ways to add storage both in view and out of site.
 For example, a variety of wire baskets or crates hung on a wall can be decorative and used as storage for photos, books or magazines.
 A table skirt on an end table can provide hidden storage underneath for a basket of items.